Schedule 2026

 FREE

-Chihuahua’s Festival de Arte Nuevo launch their latest ‘zine and discuss the scope of their cultural work, including discussion of collaborations with several of Marfa’s cultural institutions, including Club Nowhere and Maintenant, and projects around the state of Chihuahua.
+While the lechuguilla and sotol producers are sharing their spirits, Chihuahua’s Festival de Arte Nuevo will launch their latest ‘zine and discuss the scope of their cultural work, including discussion of collaborations with several of Marfa’s cultural institutions, including Club Nowhere and Maintenant, and projects around the state of Chihuahua.

 crowley theater